polarise/MaLTE/README.md

 - make prepare_data parallel (DONE)

 News:
+0.3-1:
+- Added filtering by FPKM and count for comparing to med-pol and PLIER compare.correlations(...)

 0.3-0: EXPERIMENTAL (forked as 'princomps' branch)
 - Augmented samples.txt to now include principal components